Pilots' Monument: History

-The Pilots' Monument is the tombstone for the pilot Thomas Freeborn (1808-1846), who was a New York Sandy Hook pilot.
+The Pilots' Monument is the tombstone for the pilot Thomas Freeborn (1808-1846), a New York Sandy Hook pilot.
 The monument was built in 1847 and is located at Battle Avenue standing upon one of the highest points, at the top of Battle Hill in the Green-Wood Cemetery.
-It was erected by the New York pilots in memory of their comrade Thomas Freeborn.
+It was erected by the New York pilots.

 Thomas Freeborn

 On February 14, 1846, Freeborn was on the pilot boat Blossom, cruising at sea outside Mantoloking, New Jersey, when he sighted the packet ship John Minturn from New Orleans.
-Pilot Freeborn went on board the John Minturn to guide her safely to port but ran into trouble when trying to guide the ship in a terrible icy hurricane.
+Freeborn went on board the John Minturn to guide her safely to port but ran into trouble when trying to guide the ship in an icy hurricane.
 The ship was pushed toward the Jersey Shore and ran ashore on Squan Beach.
-Thirty-eight out of fifty-one persons perished including Thomas Freeborne.
-Freeborn's death was commemorated in two 1846 lithographs; one by James D. Smillie and another by Nathaniel Currier of Currier and Ives, which show visitors to Green-Wood paying respects at the monument to pilot Thomas Freeborn.
+Thirty-eight out of fifty-one persons died including Freeborn.
+Freeborn's death was commemorated in two 1846 lithographs; one by James D. Smillie and another by Nathaniel Currier of Currier and Ives, which show visitors to Green-Wood paying respects at the monument.